 Finally, some companies, like Metromile and Esurance, offer usage-based auto insurance policies that calculate premiums based on how much you drive.
 These policies can offer an affordable alternative for young drivers who don’t drive frequently.

 Once a driver turns 25, they are considered to be more experienced and less likely to be involved in an accident, thus their insurance premiums are likely to decrease.
 Estimates show that premiums decrease by approximately 10% for people with a good driving history once they turn 25.

-Still, it’s worth noting that full coverage is not the official name of any type of insurance, so be sure to clarify whether collision and comprehensive are included if you’re purchasing a State Farm policy.
-To learn more, check out WalletHub’s guide to full coverage car insurance.
+Although these types of insurance are commonly included in a full coverage policy, what your specific policy includes will depend on your state.
+Full coverage is not the official name of any type of insurance, so be sure to clarify whether these types of insurance are included if you’re purchasing a State Farm policy.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.